Puzzling

 The first design I made references Loteria (a bingo-like game like from Mexico) in an homage to a famous painter.
 Some of the loteria-inspired cards in the puzzle show the short verse (in Spanish and English) which the loteria caller would say for that card.
 Each card has an interesting relationship to the artist's life and/or work.
 The patterns throughout are taken directly from objects and clothing the artist owned.

+The next design I've completed is an homage to a famous filmmaker and takes inspiration from a period of Japanese woodblock printing often referred to as Ukiyo-e printing.
 Eight scenes, presented on fans, depict cats as people (which was a subgenre of Ukiyo-e prints that emerged in the 18th century.)
 Each fan recreates a scene from one of the artist's films as if it were set in an Edo period Japan, populated by cats.
 The Japanese text features punny hints to the titles of the films and the central text is a zoomorphic (catmorhphic?) paraphrase from one of the artist's animation lectures.
 Scenes in semi-circles on each edge depict sources of this artist's inspiration and events from the artist's life. the imagery on the cat's kimonos contain additional clues from the films.

 I'm working on a third design now using Bauhaus as its visual inspiration and focused on an artist from the 1400's.
 It features a few lines the artist wrote which feel right at home with Bauhaus ethos.